ethangela/choice-learn/q2/README.md

-# DeepHalo Tensorflow Implementation
+# Lu25 Tensorflow Implementation

-This repository contains a tensorflow implementation for DeepHalo model with full code to perform data generation and synthetic experiments as presentated in the paper.
+This repository contains a tensorflow implementation for BLP and MCMC simulations in Lu25, as well as the simulation to combine deephalo and sparse shock info as proposed in lu25.
 ---

 ## 1. Requirement